 In 2014, Egyptian Natural Gas Holding (EGAS), an Egyptian public company, ceased to supply gas to Unión Fenosa Gas, a company 50% owned by Naturgy, and stopped paying the utilisation fee for the Damietta liquefaction plant.
 This led to Unión Fenosa Gas instigating arbitration proceedings at various locations (Madrid, El Cairo and the CIADI) against this supplier, which requested the nullity of the contract, and against the Arab Republic of Egypt.
 In December 2017 the arbitration proceedings against EGAS conducted in Cairo concluded with a decision that confirmed the position of Unión Fenosa Gas concerning the nonfulfillment of the relevant obligations.
+The decisions on the arbitration under way in Madrid have yet to be delivered.
 In August 2018 a decision was made in the investment protection arbitration proceedings (ICSID) against the Arab Republic of Egypt, ordering it to pay USD 2,013 million after taxes and before interest.
-A decision has yet to be issued in the arbitration being conducted in Madrid.
 On 19 December 2018 Unión Fenosa Gas obtained confirmation of the award in the United Kingdom and expects to obtain confirmation in the United States.
 On 21 December 2018, the Arab Republic of Egypt submitted an appeal to the ICSID against the award and requested its suspension while the appeal proceedings last, as has been done.
 In January 2020, since Egypt had not provided the guarantees established by the ICSID, the temporary suspension was lifted and, consequently, enforcement actions resumed.